sriram1999s/sriram1999s/README.md

 I am highly interested in systems & core computing, performance engineering and software development.

 - 🔭 I’m currently working on ...
-Coptimizer: an automated tool for optimization of C code, Mitosis simulation and Key Logging.
+Weenix: a monolithic kernel based on 6th edition Unix, kite-shell: a lightweight shell written in cpp and Raft.
 - 🌱 I’m currently learning ... ```Rust```

 #### Contacts